felixtsao/oneVR_devel/README.md

 </center>

 <h5> About the multi-camera system </h5>
 Captures monoscopic video in 360 degrees horizontal and ~170 degrees vertical.
 Six individual streams are stitched and blended together into a cohesive panoramic video.
+Top lid for camera mount not pictured.
 <p>
  6 SJ4000 cameras arranged like the picture below is just barely enough information to create a 360 video and requires a decent amount of user input to stitch in After Effects.
 Using 6 SJ4000 cameras seated horizontally would help automated stitching a lot at the cost of some vertical field of view.
 Using more cameras is ideal, but drives up cost and requires a more powerful computer for stitching.
+Modifying lenses of the cameras with wider angle replacements is also a solution.
 <p>
 [2K Demo Footage](https://www.youtube.com/watch?v=lM7lKqry0ZM)

 <h5> Software list </h5>
- * OpenSCAD for rapid, parameterized prototyping of 3D printable VR camera mounts
+ * OpenSCAD for rapid, parameterized prototyping of 3D printable VR camera mounts (Free)
- * OpenCV and C++ programming for determining translations and relative positioning between video streams
- * Ionic Mobile Application Framework for rapid prototyping of a cross-platform 360 photo/video mobile VR viewer
+ * Ionic Mobile Application Framework for rapid prototyping of a cross-platform 360 photo/video mobile VR viewer (Free)
- * Parse backend API for content distribution i.e. VR content to mobile VR viewer applications
- * After Effects and Media Encoder for rendering out all blended video streams as a large, cohesive rectangular .mp4 video
+ * After Effects and Media Encoder for rendering out all blended video streams as a large, cohesive rectangular .mp4 video (Free 30 Day Trial, then monthly subscription)
+ * Blender for an alternative stitching method to After Effects which also includes capabilites to composite text and 3D models.
+(Free)
+ * OpenCV and C++ programming for determining translations and relative positioning between video streams (Free)

 <h5> Stitching Techniques</h5>
 [Video Tutorial: After Effects](https://www.youtube.com/watch?v=5elOFvyL4KA) <br>
+Blender Method coming soon <br>
 *Other techniques in development

 <h5> Web VR 360 Player </h5>